 WHY GO: This choice corner of Pennsylvania, just west of Philadelphia has been termed “America’s Garden Capital.”
 With 31 world-class horticultural assets within a 30-mile radius, Brandywine Valley encompasses the greatest concentration of public gardens than anywhere else on the continent.

-WHY GO: The typical tourist comes to Pennsylvania’s Brandywine Valley to see the world-famous Longwood Gardens, and then leaves.
+The typical tourist comes to Pennsylvania’s Brandywine Valley – Southern Chester County PA to see the world-famous Longwood Gardens, and then leaves.
 But you know by now that The Getaway Mavens don’t do “typical tourism.”
-So, come to see the gardens, then stay to tour and mingle with the stars at the world’s most popular home shopping studio, enjoy a movie where The Blob was filmed, eat some fungi in the Mushroom Capital of the World, and step into the “inner sanctums” of three generations of Wyeths, and meet the artisans behind your soon to be favorite foodstuffs .
+So, come to see the gardens, then stay to tour and mingle with the stars at the world’s most popular home shopping studio, eat some fungi in the Mushroom Capital of the World, step into the “inner sanctums” of three generations of Wyeths, and meet the artisans behind your soon to be favorite foodstuffs .
 Of course, all while staying in amazing inns and eating the best cuisine this spectacular region has to offer.
 Combine this getaway with this more remote Northern Chester County escape for a Chester County PA extravaganza.

 Things To Do In Brandywine Valley

 START: Brandywine Valley Tourism Information (near Longwood Gardens).
 This former Quaker Meeting House, where Harriet Tubman, Frederick Douglas, Sojourner Truth, and others spoke, should be a first stop for visitors who want to get the most out of this region.
 There’s an interactive information board, plenty of brochures, and friendly folk who are happy to make suggestions based on your timeframe.